Islandora/documentation/docs/installation/manual/installing_fedora_syn_and_blazegraph.md

 }
 ```

 Finally, we need an actual `fcrepo-config.xml` to pull this configuration into place.
+There's nothing to edit in here by default, but pay attention to the `p:repositoryConfiguration` property of the `modeshapeRepofactory` bean, which contains the path to the `repository.json` file we made earlier.
+If you've placed this somewhere else, you'll need to change it here.

 `/opt/fcrepo/config/fcrepo-config.xml | tomcat:tomcat/644`
 ```xml